swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 # Getting Started

-This file will give you basic setup instructions so you can use the Godot Unofficial License Dialog (GUiLD) in your game or other project.
+This file will give you basic setup instructions so you can use the Godot Unofficial License Dialog in your game or other project.

 It is recommended that you read this document in a Markdown reader or on the project's [GitHub](https://github.com/swashdev/godot-license-dialog), as